 We predicted that tracking would be better when a) the period of the sine function was larger, i.e., the environment was changing more slowly and b) when the contrast between the fixed and fluctuating options was higher.
 The latter condition was satisfied, not when the fixed output was at the arithmetic mean, but when it was at the subjective mean.
 In the latter case, because of Weber’s Law one may expect for the subjective mean to be equally discriminable from the best and worst fluctuating outputs.
 In contrast, when the fixed option was placed at the arithmetic mean it could be expected to be less discriminable from the highest fluctuating output than from the lowest, thus making the fixed option to be perceived as being better than the average of the variable one.

 We also investigated how much the bats had learned about the structure of their environment.
 We did not expect the bats to learn how the environment was programmed, i.e., that fluctuating output varied sinusoidally.
 Instead, we thought it was possible for the bats to detect an increasing or decreasing trend in the fluctuating output and for this to influence their choice behaviour.
-If a bat could extrapolate so as to expect a visit to follow the trend of recent ones, it may be able to anticipate the benefit of visits with some sensitivity to the trend of change, rather than just its mean recently experienced vaule.
+If a bat could extrapolate so as to expect a visit to follow the trend of recent ones, it may be able to anticipate the benefit of visits with some sensitivity to the trend of change, rather than just its mean recently experienced value.
 Thus we compared the choice for fluctuating volumes when these volumes were part of a downward trend, to the same volumes when they were part of an upward trend.

 References